whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 ---
 title: 02.07 Photo Matching Site Specific 3D Visualization Assignment
 date: 2026-09-03T09:00:00-04:00
-lastmod: 2026-09-04T13:07:11-04:00
+lastmod: 2026-09-05T10:07:13-04:00
 canvas_mobile_fallback: true
 ---

 ## Assignment Deliverables

-1. Composite image of 3D model in outdoor location. (`.jpg`, `.png`)
+1. Rendered export of composite image of 3D model in outdoor or indoor location.
-   - Label file YYYY-MM-DD Lastname Firstname 3D Composite outdoor
-2. Composite image of 3D model in indoor location. (`.jpg`, `.png`)
-   - Label file YYYY-MM-DD Lastname Firstname 3D Composite indoor
+   - Label file YYYY-MM-DD Lastname Firstname 3D Composite Render (`.jpg`, `.png`)
-3. Composite image of 3D model in location from Google Street View. (`.jpg`, `.png`)
+2. Blender file with matched photo, 3d object, compositor nodes, with all resources packed
-   - Label file YYYY-MM-DD Lastname Firstname 3D Composite street view
+   - Label file YYYY-MM-DD Lastname Firstname 3D Composite (`.blend`)

+_Note: You can upload a single `.zip` archive of all your files labeled inside the archive for easier submission to Canvas._

 ## Overview

-This assignment is designed to help you develop skills in using fSpy, [Blender](../../../../3d-modeling/blender/blender.md), [Photoshop](../../../../software/adobe-photoshop/photoshop.md), Adobe Substance 3D Stager, and Google Street View to create realistic visualizations of potential public art installations.
-You will learn how to photo match images for outdoor public spaces or indoor gallery environments using fSpy and utilize your previous modular form 3d model arrangements as large-scale sculptures.
+This assignment is designed to help you develop skills using perspective matching in [Blender](../../../../3d-modeling/blender/blender.md) to create realistic visualizations of potential public art installations.
+You will learn how to photo match images for outdoor public spaces or indoor gallery environments using perspective matching tools and use your previous photogrammetry or 3D scanned 3D model as large-scale sculptures.
 The goal is to understand site context and how your sculptures interact with the potential environment.
+You may use any 3D model of your own creation as the sculpture representation.

 ## Instructions

 ### 1. Collect Site Photos

-1. Choose three different potential sites for a public art installation:
+1. Choose potential sites for a public art installation:
    - A photo of an outdoor location where public art might be installed.
 This photo should be taken by you.
    - A photo of an indoor gallery or public indoor space (e.g., a museum lobby, a large hall, or a gallery space).
 This photo should be taken by you.
    - A screen shot from Google Street View to choose a location in a distant city or country for a potential public art installation.